Old Testament: God

 Approximately 306 references

-An alternate vocalization of the divine name YHWH found in the Masoretic text, typically appearing when it follows the title Adonai (to avoid saying "Lord Lord").
-Both H3068 and H3069 represent the same divine name.
+An alternate vocalization of the divine name found in the Masoretic text, used when YHWH follows the title Adonai — preventing the awkward repetition "Lord Lord."
+H3068 and H3069 refer to the same divine name.

 Key references: 1 Kings 2:26, 1 Kings 8:53, 2 Samuel 7:18, 2 Samuel 7:19, 2 Samuel 7:20, 2 Samuel 7:22, 2 Samuel 7:28, 2 Samuel 7:29, Amos 1:8, Amos 3:7 (and 286 more)